New Jersey Harassment Training Requirements: All You Need to Know to Stay Compliant and Avoid Lawsuits

 - A declaration of the company's zero-tolerance to discrimination of any sort.

-- Definition of harassment and discrimination according to New Jersey laws and examples of such conduct.
+- Definition of harassment in New Jersey and discrimination according to the laws and examples of such conduct.

 - A description of the process for filing internal complaints.
 The full details of the person receiving the complaint should be included.